VSjnk/Faith-GBA-DeMake/README.md

-<h1> THIS VERSION IS NO LONGER IN DEVELOPMENT, IT IS NOW COMPILING ON DEVKITPRO</h1>

 <h1>Faith GBA DeMake</h1>
 <p>This is a demake of the game Faith Chapter 1 for the gameboy advanced made for my capstone project in school.</p>